pawanmsr/n-methods/doc/comic-script.md

 Comic Script
 ============

 Padawan is participating in a contest that will help him achieve something.
 Billi is a cat.
-Tori is a tortoise.
+Torti is a tortoise.

 **Padawan**: Look at all these people bolting past.
 A disgrace of astronomical proportions.
 I feel so inadequate and worthless - feel like giving up!